AUSTRALIAN AIR PILOTS MUTUAL BENEFIT FUND

 (l) The Fund only makes Disability Payments in accordance with the Fund Rules and in the event of the loss of a Member’s Class 1 Medical Certificate.
 During a period of unemployment, the maximum rate of payment under this clause shall be established by the average Gross Annual Salary of the previous three years of employment.

-(m) Evidence of income will be required at the time of claim.
+(m) Evidence of Piloting Income will be required at the time of claim.

-(n) Payment of Disability Benefits shall normally commence at the later of any of the following events:
+(n) Payment of Disability Benefits shall commence at the later of any of the following events: